Alexhuszagh/xcross/README.md

 To build the Docker image, run `build.sh`.
 To run it with the installed toolchains, run `run.sh`, which will run the Dockerfile from the current directory.
 If you need more complex Docker configuration, simple copy the script and add in your own logic.

+# Requirements

+In order to build the toolchains, you must have:

+- Docker
+- Bash
+- Git

+Everything else runs in the container.

 # Adding Toolchains

 For a given GCC version, you can find supported architectures via `gcc --target-help`.